munir01/EyeFi/README.md

 Please read the research paper to know more about the project.

 # Dataset download
-The dataset can be downloaded from here: https://zenodo.org/record/3882104.
+The EyeFi dataset can be downloaded from here: https://zenodo.org/record/3882104.